defi-wonderland/prophet-modules/docs/src/content/modules/resolution/arbitrator_module.md

 ### Key Methods

+- `decodeRequestData`: Decodes request parameters.
 - `getStatus`: Returns the arbitration status of a dispute.
 - `isValid`: Indicates whether the dispute has been arbitrated.
 - `startResolution`: Starts the arbitration process by calling `resolve` on the arbitrator and flags the dispute as `Active`.
 - `resolveDispute`: Resolves the dispute by getting the answer from the arbitrator and notifying the oracle.
-- `decodeRequestData`: Returns the decoded data for a request.

 ### Request Parameters